Home » Oranges and Hermit Crabs: What You Need to Know

 How To Feed Oranges To Hermit Crabs

-Peel the orange thoroughly, removing any trace of leaves.
-Separate the segments of the orange and extract any seeds if necessary.
-You can now offer the orange to your hermit crabs.
+Peel the orange, removing all leaves.
+Separate the segments of the orange and extract the seeds.

-Hermit crabs can eat an orange slice.
-A hermit crab will cut the portion to size with the large cheliped.
-You can cut the pieces in half, but there’s no need to pulp or mash the orange.
+Hermit crabs can eat a segment of orange.
+They’ll cut the portion to size with the large cheliped.
+You can cut the segment in half, but there’s no need to pulp or mash the orange.

-Hermit crabs almost prefer oranges that are starting to turn through age.
-If you consider the flesh too soft and pulpy to be appetizing, your hermit crabs will find it delicious.
+Hermit crabs prefer oranges that are starting to turn through age.
+If you consider the flesh too soft and pulpy to be appetizing, hermit crabs will find it enticing and delicious.

 Keep orange feeding sessions to once a week.
-Hermit crabs grow bored of food they’ve recently eaten, and you want them to remain interested in eating orange segments due to their health benefits.
+Hermit crabs grow bored of recently eaten food.

-Here’s a list of citrus fruits that hermit crabs can eat:
+Here are some other citrus fruits hermit crabs can eat:

 • Lemon.